Groove852/pr_display_control_ros2/README.md

 This code requires Python3, along with the following Python packages:
 - ROS2
 - screeninfo
-- pyqtgraph
-- PyQt5
+- Tkinter
 - OpenCV

 #### To install the dependencies:

-pip install ros2 screeninfo pyqtgraph PyQt5 opencv-python
+pip3 install screeninfo opencv-python

 ## Usage